- Personal Loans

 The Paycheck Protection Program (PPP) was created to deliver much-needed relief to small businesses affected by COVID-19.
 To date, we’ve issued PPP loans to over 2,000 businesses totaling more than $36 million.

 Update: The SBA has opened a Direct Forgiveness Portal to streamline processing of forgiveness applications.
 Please read the following information and use the button below to start your application.

 If you have any questions for our team, send us an email at email@example.com.

 We’ve begun accepting loan forgiveness applications as of September 7, 2020.
-If you’ve exhausted your loan funds and have your supporting documentation ready, you can start the loan application process by selecting the Start My Loan Forgiveness Process button at the bottom of the page and completing the corresponding information form.
+If you’ve exhausted your loan funds and have your supporting documentation ready, you can start the loan application process by selecting the Start My Loan Forgiveness Process button at the bottom of the page.

 What you’ll need to have prepared in order to apply:

 - Bank account statements and any third-party payroll service provider reports documenting the amount of cash compensation paid to employees

 - Payroll tax filings reported, or that will be reported, to the IRS (typically, Form 941); and any State quarterly business and individual employee wage reporting and unemployment insurance tax filings reported, or that will be reported, to the relevant state

 - Payment receipts, cancelled checks or account statements documenting the amount of any employer contributions to employee health insurance and retirement plans that you included in the forgiveness amount